alexander-ding/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 - Will any other components on the node change?
 For example, changes to CSI, CRI or CNI may require updating that component before the kubelet.
 -->
-Previously, CSI Proxy has a different release cycle than the CSI Driver where each binary had its own version and supported different CSI Proxy clients.
+Previously, CSI Proxy has a different release cycle than the CSI Driver, where each binary had its own version and supported different CSI Proxy clients.
 Once CSI Proxy becomes a library the version will be managed by the go module version instead (similar to kubernetes/mount-utils).